-Partners is responsible for assuring the quality of services delivered by the Provider Network.
-Likewise, Partners is accountable to the Division of Mental Health, Developmental Disabilities and Substance Abuse Services (DMHDDSAS) and the Division of Medical Assistance (DMA) in the management of both State and Medicaid services.
+Partners Health Management (Partners) is responsible for assuring the quality of services delivered by the Provider Network.
+Likewise, Partners is accountable to the Division of Mental Health, Developmental Disabilities and Substance Abuse Services (DMHDDSAS) and the Division of Health Benefits in the management of both state and Medicaid services.

 - Health and safety of enrollees